Healthy Eating

 Some fear high-fat foods, while others (such as those on the keto diet) can’t seem to get enough.
 So, what’s the truth behind these healthy eating myths?
 Well, at FitOn, we’re all about balance.
 Instead of following the latest fad diet or becoming obsessed with the macros in your food, try to tune out the noise and tune into your body.
 If you feel best on a higher fat diet, keep it up!
 The main takeaway is to drop the judgment and instead, try to notice what makes you feel the best.
 And fats can be a very healthy part of that balance!

-Healthy fats (such as unsaturated fats like avocados, seeds, and nuts) are an essential part of a healthy diet.
-Plus, our body needs them!
-For starters, fat-soluble vitamins (like vitamins A and D) depend on fat for nutrient absorption.
-Plus, healthy fats have been shown to improve cholesterol, benefit heart health, and even promote weight loss.
+Healthy fats (such as unsaturated fats like avocados, seeds, and nuts) are a rich source of omega-3s and an essential part of a healthy diet.
+They’ve been shown to improve cholesterol, benefit heart health, and even promote weight loss.
+In fact, our body needs them to function!
+They help nourish the brain and benefit cognitive health.
+Plus, fat-soluble vitamins (like vitamins A and D) depend on fat for nutrient absorption.

 Healthy fats such as monounsaturated and polyunsaturated fats are an essential part of a healthy diet.
 But keep in mind, fats contain 9 calories per gram.
 When it comes to weight loss, moderation is key!